 The research in this theme focuses on

-- heritable DNA variation and its association with cancer predisposition (leading to familial cancer syndromes) and response to therapy (i.e. pharmacogenetics)
+- heritable DNA variation and its association with cancer predisposition (leading to familial cancer syndromes) and response to therapy (i.e. pharmacogenetics);

 Fundamental tumour-host studies focusing on the improvement of the tumour-specific immune response will move the modality of immunotherapy forward by

-- the identification of new targets,
+- the identification of new targets;

-- the alleviation of immune regulatory mechanisms
+- the alleviation of immune regulatory mechanisms;

-- the pharmacokinetics of immunotherapeutic modalities
+- studies on the pharmacokinetics of immunotherapeutic modalities;

-- exploring combinations of new and established therapies
+- exploring combinations of new and established therapies;

-- integrating the role of genetics and age.
+- integrating the role of genetics and age;

-Optimal usage of animal models, patient cohorts, and clinical trial data will validate new immunotherapeutic (multi)modalities and the definition of biomarkers that can be applied for the selection of patients and the prediction of successful therapy.
+Optimal usage of animal models, patient cohorts and clinical trial data will validate new immunotherapeutic (multi)modalities and the definition of biomarkers that can be applied for the selection of patients and the prediction of successful therapy.

-- cell proliferation and apoptosis
+- cell proliferation and apoptosis;

-- the efficacy of immune-, radio- and chemotherapy,
+- the efficacy of immune-, radio- and chemotherapy;

 Experimental approaches involve in-depth studies of the cellular and molecular mechanisms that cause normal cells to become tumorigenic, using appropriate in vitro and animal models.
 Results will stimulate the development of novel, rationally designed therapies that target previously overlooked cancer-promoting mechanisms while striving for low toxicity and favorable cost-effectiveness.

-- The Center for Proteomics and Metabolomics
+- the Center for Proteomics and Metabolomics (CPM);

-- Prospective and comprehensive biobanking
+- prospective and comprehensive biobanking;

-- The GMP-certified Interdivisional GMP Facility Leiden (IGFL) for the production of experimental drugs for therapy and imaging purposes
+- the GMP-certified Interdivisional GMP Facility Leiden (IGFL) for the production of experimental drugs for therapy and imaging purposes;

-- Clinical trial units linked to national and international data centers
+- clinical trial units linked to national and international data centers.

-The individual Themes and Research groups maintain collaborations with diverse groups within the Netherlands, and internationally within and outside Europe.
+The individual Themes and Research groups maintain collaborations with diverse groups within the Netherlands and internationally within and outside Europe.

 Dutch science agenda

-The medical research profile Cancer Pathogenesis and Therapy participates in the Nationale Wetenschapsagenda (in dutch).
+The medical research profile Cancer Pathogenesis and Therapy participates in the Nationale Wetenschapsagenda (in Dutch).